rzqshm/COMP2042_CW_hfyaa10/COMP2042_CW/README.md

 A few additional features have been added to the game as per instructed by the Coursework.Here are the Additional Features:
-#### Additional Features
+#### Score and Reward System

 - Scoring System -> the game now counts your score according to the amount of bricks destroyed and displays it on the screen.
-It also will ask for a username before playing as it has a High Score Leaderboard which can be viewed.
+These scores will be saved and ranked in the High Score Leaderboard which can now also be viewed.
 - Reward System -> a Bonus Multiplier for the score has been added.
-It multiplies the points of a player when destroying bricks and adds it to the score.
-The more bricks the player hits in a row, the bigger the point multiplication.
+It multiplies the points a player gets when destroying bricks and adds it to the score.
+The more bricks the player hits in a row without letting the ball fall, the bigger the point multiplication.
+- Log In feature -> the game will now ask for the player's username before starting the game so that they can be saved to the High Score Leaderboard.
+#### Information Screen
+- Info/Help Screen -> A `help` button which enables the help/information screen
+has been added to the Main Menu of the game.
+The Information Screen will display the basic game operations such as the game controls, brief game Objective and scoring system.
+This is so that players can understand the game better.
+It can be closed by an `exit` button that will on the Information Screen.
+#### Game Modifications

+- Added New Levels -> 2 new Levels have been added to the game.
+Levels increase along with it's Difficulty.
+This makes the game longer as it has more playable levels hence making it more interesting and challenging.
+The levels from 1st to 6th are now as
+follows:

+   - Clay
+   - Clay + Cement
+   - Clay + Steel
+   - Cement
+   - Steel
--
+   - Cement + Steel

+- Modified Menu Screen -> The menu screen's appearance has been modified.
+The button layout, Colours and Texts on the Menu Screen has been changed.
+There are now 3 buttons instead of 2.
+---
+## Refactoring Project

+- ### Re-organized Packages and Classes

+  - Packages are made and named according to what classes they contain.